Civil War Romance

 Wyoming County Timeline

-This timeline provides a condensed summary of the historical journey of Wyoming County, West Virginia.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Wyoming County, West Virginia.

 - 1788: Wyoming County is established as part of Virginia.